 Skip to main content

-The flywheel press replaced in 1771 the initial coining system, the hydraulic roller.
-This new procedure was introduced in Spain from France by the new Royal Family, the Bourbons.
-The design of this avant-garde factory is owed to Juan de Herrera, one of the most influential and important architects in the history of Spain, who carried out the works in collaboration with Austrian engineers.
-The plant was conceived to cover the complete coining process, from the arrival of the gross metal to the final product, the coin.
+The design of this avant-garde mint was the work of Juan de Herrera, one of the most influential and important architects in the history of Spain, who carried it out in collaboration with Austrian technicians.
+The factory was designed to carry out the entire minting process, from the arrival of the raw metal to the finished coin.

 Historia de la Real Casa de Moneda